insanitywholesale/gifinator/README.md

 # gifinator

-fork of https://github.com/GoogleCloudPlatform/gifinator to run locally and use minio for storage instead of gcs. look at TODO for what's left to be done (hint: it's a lot).
+fork of https://github.com/GoogleCloudPlatform/gifinator to run locally and use minio for storage instead of gcs. look at TODO for what's left to be done.

 # running (for development)
 the following should be run in the order they are listed and each one in a different terminal